hltdi/HornMorpho/README.md

 > This function returns an instance of the <a id="sentence">HornMorpho `Sentence` class</a>.
 To see the CoNLL-U representation of a `Sentence`, call `serialize()` on the its `conllu` attribute.

+> Options:

+>* `um` (Universal Morphology) specifies the category of morphological features to provide for words and/or word segments.
+1 (the default value): features are from the set included in the Universal Dependency guidelines.
+2: features are from an extended set, possibly including those not in the basic UM set.
+0: currently ignored.
+* `seglevel` specifies how much segmentation to perform.
+0: no segmentation; features are assigned to the whole word.
+2: maximum segmentation; features are assigned to individual segments (morphemes) within a word.
+1: currently ignored.

 	>>> s = hm.seg_sentence("ልጁን ሥራውን አስጨርሰዋለሁ ።")
 	>>> print(s.conllu.serialize())